 We have put into place reasonable security measures in an effort to prevent loss, misuse and alteration of information while it is under our control.
 We cannot, however, guarantee the protection of information against interception, misappropriation, misuse or alteration, nor can we promise that your information may be not be disclosed or accessed by accidental circumstances or by the unauthorized acts of others.
 Furthermore, we have no control over the security of other sites you might visit, interact with or do business with.

-Orders placed on our Site are protected by the Secure Sockets Layer (SSL) protocol to ensure privacy and security of your ordering and payment information.
+Orders placed on our Platform are protected by the Secure Sockets Layer (SSL) protocol to ensure privacy and security of your ordering and payment information.
 We also use encryption technologies to protect billing information that we retain.

-When you register for an account on the Site, we ask you to create a “nickname” and password.
+When you register for an account on the Platform, we ask you to create a “nickname” and password.
 To protect the confidentiality of your personal information, you must keep your password confidential and not disclose it to any other person.
-You are responsible for all uses of the Site by any person using your password.
+You are responsible for all uses of the Platform by any person using your password.
 Please advise us immediately if you believe your password has been misused or otherwise misappropriated.